Monumental depictions of Amanitore: Bark stand from Wad ban Naqa

 This eastern side depiction also portrays the queen gesturing to support the starry sky.
-This motif of holding up the heavens is said to be a symbol of a ruler both doing the good work of the world and also holding up the highest of heaven’s values, showing a distinct relationship between the queen and the gods.
+This motif of holding up the heavens is said to be a symbol of a ruler both doing the good work of the world and also holding up the highest of heaven's values, showing a distinct relationship between the queen and the gods.
 This motif is accompanied by multiple inscriptions on the relief that feature the names of two female deities, Re and Hathor the Great.
 Located in front of her face is a carved inscription, otherwise known as a cartouche, of her name written in Meroitic hieroglyphs.
 This particular cartouche addresses Amanitore as the “Daughter of Re, Mistress of the Diadems.”
 Similarly, behind her head, there is another cartouche of her royal name.
 Notably, this second cartouche is denoted in Egyptian hieroglyphs, rather than in Meroitic.
 Additionally, it again states that Amanitore is the daughter of Re, but names her as the “Mistress of the Two Lands, Merykare.”
-It’s important to note that Merykare (also spelled Merikare) was a Heracleopolitan pharaoh who reigned from 2075-2040 BCE.
-This connection to deities as well as to an ancient pharaoh work to solidify Amanitore’s place as a queen with a profound attachment to the spiritual world and the mortal world, which signifies both divine and dynastic legitimacy.
+It's important to note that Merykare (also spelled Merikare) was a Heracleopolitan pharaoh who reigned from 2075 to 2040 BCE.
+This connection to deities as well as to an ancient pharaoh work to solidify Amanitore's place as a queen with a profound attachment to the spiritual world and the mortal world, which signifies both divine and dynastic legitimacy.

 This eastern side depiction also portrays the queen gesturing to support the starry sky.
-This motif of holding up the heavens is said to be a symbol of a ruler both doing the good work of the world and also holding up the highest of heaven’s values, showing a distinct relationship between the queen and the gods.
+This motif of holding up the heavens is said to be a symbol of a ruler both doing the good work of the world and also holding up the highest of heaven's values, showing a distinct relationship between the queen and the gods.
 This motif is accompanied by multiple inscriptions on the relief that feature the names of two female deities, Re and Hathor the Great.
 Located in front of her face is a carved inscription, otherwise known as a cartouche, of her name written in Meroitic hieroglyphs.
 This particular cartouche addresses Amanitore as the “Daughter of Re, Mistress of the Diadems.”
 Similarly, behind her head, there is another cartouche of her royal name.
 Notably, this second cartouche is denoted in Egyptian hieroglyphs, rather than in Meroitic.
 Additionally, it again states that Amanitore is the daughter of Re, but names her as the “Mistress of the Two Lands, Merykare.”
-It’s important to note that Merykare (also spelled Merikare) was a Heracleopolitan pharaoh who reigned from 2075-2040 BCE.
-This connection to deities as well as to an ancient pharaoh work to solidify Amanitore’s place as a queen with a profound attachment to the spiritual world and the mortal world, which signifies both divine and dynastic legitimacy.
+It's important to note that Merykare (also spelled Merikare) was a Heracleopolitan pharaoh who reigned from 2075 to 2040 BCE.
+This connection to deities as well as to an ancient pharaoh work to solidify Amanitore's place as a queen with a profound attachment to the spiritual world and the mortal world, which signifies both divine and dynastic legitimacy.